aslamabbas/aslamabbas.github.io/_posts/2016-10-04-the-unsaid-you.markdown

 Have you ever wondered?
 That I would like to know you.
 And just so you know
-Like me or not, I like you
+Like me or not, I like you.

 --